Identifying and changing contexts

 .
 The Variation

-method automatically creates contexts on the Contexts list for you.
-Identify
+method automatically creates contexts on the Contexts list for you, using the context you pass to each Variation

 is useful if you want to pre-populate your Contexts list before you launch any features.